TestingContributor/gtk3-tutorial/actionbar.rst

 ActionBar
 =========
-The ActionBar container provides a location on which to add contextual actions.
-It is commonly placed at the bottom of a window and is expanded to the full width.
+The ActionBar container provides a location on which to add contextual actions via the use of widgets such as :doc:`button` or :doc:`label`.
+It is commonly placed at the bottom of a Window and is expanded to the full width.

 ===========
 Constructor